hzeller/beagleg/README.md

 ## APIs
 The functionality is encapsulated in independently usable APIs.

-   - [motor-interface.h](./motor-interface.h) : Low-level motor move C-API to
-      enqueue motor moves.
-The implementation provided is using the PRU to generate fast and realtime accurate steps.

    - [gcode-parser.h](./gcode-parser.h) : C-API for parsing
       [G-Code](./G-code.md) that calls callback parse events, while taking care of many internals, e.g. it automatically translates